bilentamrat/Recipe-App/README.md

 # Recipe-App

-Recipe App with JavaScript using MealDB API
+Recipe App with JavaScript using TheMealDB API